Zeeeepa/craftdesk/README.md

 CraftDesk is a package manager for AI capabilities used in Claude Code and other AI development environments.
 It allows you to:

-- **Install AI skills, agents, commands, hooks, and plugins** from git repositories
+- **Install AI skills, agents, commands, hooks, and plugins** from git repositories or registries
+- **Plugin system** - Bundle multiple crafts with automatic dependency resolution
 - **Lock versions** for reproducible environments across teams
-- **Manage dependencies** with automatic transitive resolution
+- **Manage dependencies** with automatic recursive installation
 - **Support monorepos** with subdirectory extraction
 - **Auto-convert GitHub URLs** - paste any GitHub URL (tree/blob)
 - **Direct file references** - install single files from repositories
+- **Settings integration** - Automatic registration in `.claude/settings.json`
+- **MCP server support** - Configure Model Context Protocol servers via plugins

 Think of it as:
 - **npm** for Node.js → **CraftDesk** for AI capabilities